 First time mothers most often have a longer labor than in subsequent pregnancies.
 Although, not always.

 This would not be true if your first delivery was a cesarean section and you were working to have a VBAC.
+The reason it takes less time is because your cervix and vagina have previously been “used”.

-What is most shortened for moms who have already had a previous vaginal delivery, as the vaginal wall has already been stretched and is ready for baby to come through quickly.
+Meaning, the vaginal wall has already been stretched and is ready for baby to come through quickly.

 You Amniotic Sac is Intact